What is the Metaverse?

 How can you understand what the METAVERSE is?

-Since Metaverse is derived from the word universe we prefer to use this analogy to create a better understanding of it; or at least share our own interpretation.
+Since Metaverse is derived from the word universe we will stick to that analogy to create a better understanding of the components and their relationships.

 Apps that call themselves Metaverses are actually Galaxies in it!